ethers-io/ethers.js/docs/source/notes.rst

 A `Promise in JavaScript`_ is an object which simplifies many aspects of dealing with asynchronous functions.

+It allows a pending result to be treated in many ways as if it has already been resolved.

 The most useful operations you will need are:

 :sup:`Promise` . all ( promises )